El-macho316/lambda_function/README.md

 ### ✅ Friendly or Conversational
 ```
 Hi!
-Could you break down the fundamentals of TSLA for me?
+Could you break down the fundamentals of PTT for me?
 ```

 ```
 Hey!
-Please give me the fundamental analysis for MSFT.
+Please give me the fundamental analysis for PTT.
 Thanks!
 ```

 ---